-- 1. A one-page summary of the intended doctoral research, - 2.
-A supervision agreement signed by the supervisor and the doctoral candidate, - 3.
-Depending on the subject of the doctoral research, informal confirmation from a member of the Faculty of Humanities, Social Sciences, and Theology, the Faculty of Business, Economics, and Law, the Faculty of Sciences or the Faculty of Engineering at FAU, or, in justified exceptional cases, from another non-medical faculty at another university, that they intend to be involved in the doctoral procedure, - 4.
-In cases covered by Section 7, a list of proposed members of the examining committee for the qualifying examination who meet the requirements stipulated in Section 7 (2), - 5.
-A declaration from the head of the academic or clinical institution where the candidate intends to carry out their doctoral research granting consent for using the facilities and, if applicable, patient data and - 6.
-A declaration stating whether the candidate is or intends to become a member of the Graduate School for Life Sciences at FAU (Life@FAU) or a comparable structured doctoral programme.
+- 1. A one-page summary of the intended doctoral research - 2.
+A supervision agreement signed by the supervisor and the candidate - 3.
+Depending on the subject of the doctoral research, informal confirmation from a member of the Faculty of Humanities, Social Sciences, and Theology, the Faculty of Business, Economics, and Law, the Faculty of Sciences or the Faculty of Engineering at FAU, or, in justified exceptional cases, from another non-medical faculty at another university, that they intend to be involved in the doctoral procedure - 4.
+In cases covered by Section 6 (7), a declaration concerning the previous doctoral procedure

+- 5. In cases covered by Section 7, a list of proposed members of the examining committee for the qualifying examination who meet the requirements stipulated in Section 7 (2) - 6.
+A declaration from the head of the academic or clinical institution where the candidate intends to carry out their doctoral research granting consent for using the facilities and, if applicable, patient data - 7.
+A declaration stating whether the candidate is or intends to become a member of the Graduate School for Life Sciences at FAU (Life@FAU) or a comparable structured doctoral program.